Dichlorodiethylsulfide/Dichlorodiethylsulfide/README.md

 Hi, I'm Riki Lowe (@Dichlorodiethylsulfide)

-I'm interested in numerous scientific topics, ranging from programming to etymology to chemistry.
+I'm interested in numerous scientific topics, ranging from programming to entomology to chemistry.

 Though this profile is for my main interest, programming, and how to reach me.